free-tools-io/free-tools-io/README.md

 ## Deploy to Production (free-tools.io)
-Raise PR to our master Git Repo https://github.com/free-tools-io/free-tools-io After the review and automated testing, This would deployed to production at https://free-tools.io
+Raise PR to our master Git Repo https://github.com/free-tools-io/free-tools-io After the review and automated testing, This would be deployed to production at https://free-tools.io

 ## Guidelines for Tool Development
 * It is very important to have input validations and efficient algorithm to avoid resource clogging and hacking attempts.